SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.6.3-beta.5

 - Now the dyeing logic of color tool runs only on the server.
-- Fixed the issue of failure of launching server in versions 26.1 and above.
+- Fixed the issue that prevented the server from launching in versions 26.1 and above.

 ### 1.6.3-beta.4